JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Nearby sources

 \satsmall (Fig.~\ref{f.satap.a}--\subref{f.satap.d}) is spatially unresolved (Section~\ref{s.an.ss.size}) and has Gaussian line profiles with $\sigma_\mathrm{n}=41\pm1$~\kms, narrower than for \target.
+The continuum in this location is dominated by the bright spiral arm of \interlop, which prevents us from robustly detecting \satsmall's own continuum.
 Using the Balmer lines, and under the same assumptions as for \target (Section~\ref{s.an.ss.g395h.bt}), we infer $A_V=0.1\pm0.3$~mag, consistent with no dust.
 We estimate the star-formation rate (SFR) using the \Halpha-to-SFR scaling of \citet{shapley+2023}.
 After applying an aperture correction of 1.5, we obtain $\log(\mathrm{SFR}[\Msun~\peryr]) = -0.5\pm0.1$.
-We do not attempt to measure a stellar mass for this target, but we note that if it lay on the star-forming sequence it would have a stellar mass $\log(\mstar/\Msun) = 7.6\text{--}8.1$, where the lowest value is from \citet[][their $z=4.5\text{--}5$ redshift bin]{cole+2023}, while the largest value is from the bias-corrected theoretical work of \citet{mcclymont+2025} and the corresponding empirical measurements of Simmonds C., (in~prep.).
+Lacking an accurate continuum deblending, we do not attempt to measure a stellar mass for this target, but we note that if it lay on the star-forming sequence it would have a stellar mass $\log(\mstar/\Msun) = 7.6\text{--}8.1$, where the lowest value is from \citet[][their $z=4.5\text{--}5$ redshift bin]{cole+2023}, while the largest value is from the bias-corrected theoretical work of \citet{mcclymont+2025} and the corresponding empirical measurements of \citet{simmonds+2025}.
 Of course, this estimate is very uncertain, not just due to the large scatter about the main sequence \cite[0.3~dex;][]{cole+2023}, but primarily due to the possibility that the galaxy may not lie on the main sequence \citep[e.g., due to environment-driven quenching in close environments;][]{alberts+2024,deugenio+2025d}, and to the possibility that the emission lines are not powered by star-formation photoionization.
-The source is tentatively detected in the continuum, but this could be due to residual foreground contamination from \interlop and its bright north-east spiral arm (Fig.~\ref{f.ifsimg}).
+In fact, we cannot rule out that \satsmall may be externally photo-ionized (see also Section~\ref{s.sats.ss.photoion}).

 \satlarge (Fig.~\ref{f.satap.e}--\subref{f.satap.h}) is much more extended.
 This source is clearly detected in the continuum, both in NIRSpec and NIRCam, hence it is clearly a satellite galaxy with stellar content (Section~\ref{s.sats.ss.mstar}).
 Its emission lines are also Gaussian, but have velocity dispersion $\sigma_\mathrm{n} = 67\pm2$~\kms, broader than both \satsmall and \target.